ngandimoun/Minato/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it are governed by the [Open Source Chat Application Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Open Source AI for Devs of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com].
+Please report unacceptable behavior to (https://discord.com/invite/H2EYXp8C)]

 ## How Can I Contribute?